jayasitumorang/jayasitumorang/README.md

 - 👯 I’m looking to collaborate on start-up
 - 💬 Ask me about what you want to know about me
 - 📫 How to reach me: contact my ig : @jaya_situmorang
-- ⚡ Fun fact: cant sleep when my work not done yet.
+- ⚡ Fun fact: cant sleep when my work not done yet..

 ### MY GITHUB STATS